pubstack/pubstack.github.io/_posts/2019-02-05-tripleo-quickstart-deployments.md

 tags:
   - tripleo
   - openstack
+  - cloud
 favorite: true
 commentIssueId: 57
+refimage: '/static/dude-just-deploy-it-already.jpg'
 ---

+This post is a summary of the deployments I usually test for deploying TripleO using quickstart.

 ![](/static/dude-just-deploy-it-already.jpg)

-This post is a summary of the deployments I ussualy test.

 The following steps need to run in the Hypervisor node in order to deploy both the Undercloud and the Overcloud.